wyrmworkspublishing/free5e/en-US/Characters_Codex/03_Creating_a_Character/Cultures/Cultures/Warhordling.md

 As a bonus action, you can move up to your Speed towards an enemy that you can sense.
 \
 **Menacing.**
-You gain proficiency in Intimidation.
+You gain proficiency in _Intimidation_.
 \
 **War Horde Weapon Training.**
 You become proficient in two chosen martial weapons and light armor, and can also create functional but ramshackle weapons from available materials.